ilya-ilya/Advance_Wesnoth_Wars/README.md

 - *Updated* Increased Damage : To compensate the high terrains defenses.
 Only applies for 'No Random Combats'.

-- *Updated* Squad Mode (HP-related strikes) : Units lacking lot of HP do proportionally less attack strikes (or less damage for single-strike attacks).
+- *Updated* Squad Mode (HP-related strikes) : Units do proportionally less attack strikes the less HP they have

+(or less damage for single-strike attacks).
 Swarm is a worse ratio (-1 strike if you miss just 1 HP), than native, but taken in account by AI.
 In both cases, minimum strikes will be 1, and will not apply for berserk.

 - *Updated* Level-Up : Increase Level Number : The unit level will continue growing with the AMLA level-ups.
 This affect to some abilities as leadership, upkeep cost, and experience the enemies get fighting or killing the unit.